CDHA 2015 Job Market and Employment Survey

 If you are negotiating your salary and benefits, interviewing for your first job or thinking of relocating to a new province or territory, this report is a must-read.

-- Average hourly wage of dental hygienists has risen since the 2011 survey
+- The average hourly wage of dental hygienists has risen each year across all provinces and territories since 2011

-- 92% of dental hygienists work in clinical dental hygiene and 72% work for a single employer
+- 91% work in clinical dental hygiene, and 74% work for a single employer

 Challenges We Face:

-- Younger, less experienced dental hygienists are more likely to report an hourly salary increase
+- Younger, less experienced dental hygienists are less likely to report a salary increase

-- 86% respondents plan to practice 2 or more years in the profession
+- 86% of respondents plan to practise 2 or more years in the profession in a clinical capacity

 - Other respondents are interested in working in community health (31%), an educational institution (24%) or in independent practice (14%)